Living in Germany

 What are the schools in Germany like?

 "If you want a great international school, this is not the one for you.
 Go to a different city if you can.
 For the cost paid at this school, one would expect a very high quality.
 But, before IB program in grades 11-12, the educational quality is quite average.
 Additionally, there are no programs or activities for advanced or gifted students.
 Help is provided for non-native English speaking students.
 In addition, tuition does NOT include field trips or class trips, all of which are out of pocket.
 For a such a small school, there is certainly an attitude of "we only do it this way; if you don't like it, too bad for you."
 For the price of going to this school (one of the highest in Germany), one would expect a bit more flexibility.
-But, it appears that the end product is not individualized learning but every student on the same schedule and path," said one expat in Hamburg with children at International School Hamburg.
+But, it appears that the end product is not individualized learning but every student on the same schedule and path," remarked one parent with kids at International School Hamburg in Hamburg.

 Is the cost of living in Germany high?